magidandrew/infra-scripts/README.md

 - **🔐 Security**: SSH key generation and proper container security
 - **🌐 Networking**: Smart port redirection for web development

+## Missing
+1. Corepack asks for install when running `pnpm`
+2. Need to configure aws cli credentials on the machine
+3. Need to copy in the .ssh pubkey to authorized_keys and then add the private key to the github actions as a secret for the `SSH_PRIVATE_KEY` variabl$$e

 ## 🚀 Quick Start

 ### One-Line Installation